earthly/website/blog/_posts/2023-09-29-macOS-native-containers.md

 ln -sfn /opt/homebrew/opt/docker-buildx/bin/docker-buildx ~/.docker/cli-plugins/docker-buildx
 ~~~

 The reason you need to stop Docker Desktop is interesting.
-The standard version of `dockerD`, the docker deamon, does not support the `darwin` platform.
+The standard version of `dockerd`, the docker deamon, does not support the `darwin` platform.
 So macOS containers forked `dockerd` ( along with `containerd` and `runc` and `buildkitd`) to add support for darwin.

 Browsing through the commits, these mainly add support for darwin in the myriad places required.